Skip to main content Start main content

 Financial support

-- Successful applicants are entitled to a subsistence allowance of HK$7,500 per month (or a daily rate of HK$250 for a partial month).
-The maximum allowance is capped at HK$45,000 per trip, i.e., the amount for a maximum of six months.
+• Successful applicants will be offered a subsistence allowance of HK$250 per day.
+The maximum allowance is capped at HK$45,000, i.e., the amount for a maximum of 180 days.

-- Notwithstanding the foregoing, PolyU students from the Faculty of Business, the Faculty of Construction and Environment, and the School of Hotel and Tourism Management who attach to Zhejiang University are entitled to a monthly allowance of RMB7,500 with a cap of RMB45,000 per trip under the Zhejiang University Special Funding Scheme.
+Notwithstanding the foregoing, PolyU students from the Faculty of Business, the Faculty of Construction and Environment, and the School of Hotel and Tourism Management who attach to Zhejiang University are entitled to a monthly allowance of RMB7,500 with a cap of RMB45,000 per trip under the Zhejiang University Special Funding Scheme (ZJUSFS).

 Application procedures and timeline

-- An invitation letter from the host supervisor or his/her affiliated department/faculty, specifying the full name of PhD student, the name of the host supervisor, and the period of attachment,
+• An invitation letter on the host unit’s official letterhead, specifying the full name of the PhD student, the name of the host supervisor, and the attachment period;

-- a brief CV of the applicant with a list of representative publications, and
+• A brief resume of the applicant with a list of representative publications; and

-- a brief CV of the host supervisor with a list of representative publications.
+• A brief resume of the host supervisor (up to 5 pages) with a list of representative publications.

 Date Event